mtnfog/entitydb/README.md

 As EntityDB matures and gets closer to a 1.0 release, the project's goals are to provide a means for storing and querying entities that's scalable, efficient, and useful to the community.

-For help using and configuring EntityDB please refer to the [wiki](https://github.com/philterd/entitydb/wiki), especially the [Quick Start Guide](https://github.com/mtnfog/entitydb/wiki/Quick-Start-Guide).
-More information about EntityDB may be available on our website at http://www.philterd.ai/products/entitydb/.
+For help using and configuring EntityDB please see the [docs](https://github.com/philterd/docs).

 ## Architectural Overview